kovidgoyal/calibre/manual/customize.rst

     * ``SYSFS_PATH`` - Use if sysfs is mounted somewhere other than /sys
     * ``http_proxy`` - Used on linux to specify an HTTP proxy

+See `How to set environment variables in windows <http://www.computerhope.com/issues/ch000549.htm>`_.

 Tweaks
 ------------